PO-1

 Building Materials & Assemblies

-Understanding of the basic principles used in the appropriate selection of interior and exterior construction materials, finishes, products, components, and assemblies based on their inherent performance, including environmental impact and reuse
+Understanding of the basic principles used in the appropriate selection of interior and exterior construction materials, finishes, products, components, and assemblies based on their inherent performance, including environmental impact and reuse.

-Understanding of the basic principles and appropriate application and performance of building service systems, including lighting, mechanical, plumbing, electrical, communication, vertical transportation, security, and fire protection systems
+Understanding of the basic principles and appropriate application and performance of building service systems, including lighting, mechanical, plumbing, electrical, communication, vertical transportation, security, and fire protection systems.

-Professional practice, Stakeholder Roles
+Stakeholder Roles

-Understanding of the relationships among key stakeholders in the design process client, contractor, architect, user groups, local community and the architects role to reconcile stakeholder needs
+Understanding of the relationships among key stakeholders in the design process — client, contractor, architect, user groups, local community — and the architect’s role to reconcile stakeholder needs.

 Project Management

-Understanding of the methods for selecting consultants and assembling teams; identifying work plans, project schedules, and time requirements; and recommending project delivery methods
+Understanding of the methods for selecting consultants and assembling teams; identifying work plans, project schedules, and time requirements; and recommending project delivery methods.

-Business practices
+Business Practices

-Understanding of the basic principles of a firms business practices, including financial management and business planning, marketing, organization, and entrepreneurship.
+Understanding of the basic principles of a firm’s business practices, including financial management and business planning, marketing, organization, and entrepreneurship.

-Legal responsibilities
+Legal Responsibilities

 Professional Conduct

-Integrated Evaluations
+Integrated Evaluations and Decision-Making Design Process

-Integrated Evaluations and Decision-Making Design Process: Ability to demonstrate the skills associated with making integrated decisions across multiple systems and variables in the completion of a design project.
-This demonstration includes problem identification, setting evaluative criteria, analyzing solution.
+Ability to demonstrate the skills associated with making integrated decisions across multiple systems and variables in the completion of a design project.
+This demonstration includes problem identification, setting evaluative criteria, and analyzing solutions.